-If you are in the market for a new home, chances are you’ve come across the term “mortgage pre-approval.”
-Understanding the definition of a mortgage pre-approval, the steps necessary to get one and what it means to you as a homebuyer are important concepts that you’ll want know before you take another step in the process of purchasing a home.
-You’ll find all the information you need to know in this comprehensive pre-approval guide.
+If you’re in the market for a new home, chances are you’ve come across the term “mortgage pre-approval.”
+It is important to understand what a mortgage pre-approval is and the steps necessary to get one if you want to purchase a home.
+You’ll find all the information you in this comprehensive pre-approval guide

 What is a Mortgage Pre-Approval?

-A mortgage pre-approval is issued by a lender, bank or other financial institution.
-It is the culmination of research by that institution.
-It involves looking at your credit history, income and financial information, as well as other factors, based on information you provide.
+A mortgage pre-approval is issued by a lender, bank, or another financial institution.
+It involves looking at your credit history, income, financial information, and a few other factors to determine the kind of home you can afford.

-Having a mortgage pre-approval letter in hand means that the lender is willing to offer you a loan in the amount noted.
-In many cases, this mortgage pre-approval letter is valid only for a certain time frame.
+Having a mortgage pre-approval letter in hand means that the lender is willing to offer you a loan in the amount stated.
+In many cases, this mortgage pre-approval letter is only valid for a specific time frame.

 The Importance of a Mortgage Pre-Approval

-A mortgage approval letter is important for many reasons.
-Having it in your possession means that you have undergone the necessary process outlined by your lender.
+Mortgage approval letters are important for many reasons.
+Having one in your possession means that you have undergone the necessary process outlined by your lender.

-The result is that a lender is confident that you are able to repay the loan based on the information you gave them.
+The result is that a lender is confident that you can repay the loan based on the information you gave them.
 You’ll enjoy the following advantages of having one:

 Real estate agents